 - Genre: Fantasy

-- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Sports and Martial Arts, Brothers and Sisters, Friendship, Great Girl Role Models, Misfits and Underdogs
+- Topics: Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Sports and Martial Arts, Brothers and Sisters, Friendship, Great Girl Role Models

 - Book type: Fiction